 The purpose of this policy is to promote academic success among nonnative English-speaking students on campus.
 Success in courses at Purchase College depends, in part, on the ability to understand, read, write, and speak English.
 For this reason, international students whose first language is not English will be assessed to determine if they can benefit from additional language training as they embark on their studies at Purchase.
 Testing and placement is also available to visiting exchange students.

 The English Success Assessment tests students’ reading, writing, listening, and speaking abilities.
 Based on the results of the placement exam, combined with a review of other relevant test scores and documentation (e.g., TOEFL or IELTS scores and academic transcripts), students will be waived from an English language requirement or placed in one of the EAL courses.

 Students who demonstrate proficiency at or above EAL 1520 may enroll in any course for which they are otherwise qualified; however, enrollment in the WRI 1110/College Writing section for international students may be recommended.
 Unlike EAL courses, College Writing meets the general education requirement for basic communication.

 If a student’s performance on the college’s English placement test is inconsistent with the test scores or with other proof of English language proficiency initially reviewed for admissions purposes, the college reserves the right to defer the student’s enrollment.

 Exceptions to this policy may occur in special circumstances involving institutional agreements with international partner universities, new pathway programs, and/or other international agreements that would warrant exceptions.
 All such exceptions must be codified in a Memorandum of Understanding (MOU) among the participating parties and have appropriate approvals in accordance with the agreement.
-Any MOU must be executed through the Office of International Programs and Services, which may require consultation with the Office of Academic Affairs and the Office of Admissions regarding exceptions set forth in the MOU.
+Any MOU must be executed through the Office for Global Education, which may require consultation with the Office of Academic Affairs and the Office of Admissions regarding exceptions set forth in the MOU.